Society of American Gastrointestinal and Endoscopic Surgeons

 SAGES Members are primarily board certified (American Board of Surgery or American Osteopathic Association or the international equivalent) general surgeons with either an interest in or practice focused on endoscopic and/or laparoscopic surgery.
 Surgical Fellows, residents and medical school students interested in a career in surgery are also allowed in the membership, as are other health-care professionals involved in surgical care of patients.

+The corresponding society for pediatric surgery is the International Pediatric Endosurgery Group (IPEG) that involves Pediatric Surgeons but includes surgeons from around the World.